Others

 Parameters

-Here you can specify parameters for running the script.
+Here you can specify input parameters for running the Python script.
+See this How-to Article for details on how to pass data to your script.

-2. Calculate a value: allows you to use a special formula or a special method for determining the launch parameters.
+- Calculate a value: allows you to use a special formula or a special method for determining the input parameters.

 Comment